Bhavy457/Consumer-Relationship-Management-System/README.md

 This Java project is designed to create a management system for a web platform, enabling community managers to revise and access consumer data for more satisfactory consumer relations.
 The project leverages the Spring framework and offers source sets for Java programming.

 Key Features:
-Java Database Connectivity: Integrates MySQL databases to manage and retrieve data efficiently.
+Java Database Connectivity: Integrates MySQL databases to manage and retrieve data efficiently. <br>
-Spring Framework: Utilizes Spring Core/MVC and Spring ORM frameworks for a robust and maintainable application structure.
+Spring Framework: Utilizes Spring Core/MVC and Spring ORM frameworks for a robust and maintainable application structure.<br>
-Hibernate: Implements Hibernate ORM for efficient database management and data manipulation.
+Hibernate: Implements Hibernate ORM for efficient database management and data manipulation.<br>
-HTTP and JSpring: Manages HTTP requests and provides user-friendly interfaces using JSpring framework.
+HTTP and JSpring: Manages HTTP requests and provides user-friendly interfaces using JSpring framework.<br>

 Technologies Used:
 Java